What you need to know about Joe Manchin’s hold on the Democratic agenda

 Why hasn’t Biden just given Manchin what he wants?

 The bill has consistently shrunk for months now, from the $6 trillion favored by Sen. Bernie Sanders (I-Vt.) to the $3.5 trillion level that senators advanced in July to the $1.85 trillion bill the House passed last month.
-Despite the haircut, Democrats have avoided hard decisions by simply scaling back time horizons and funding levels rather than excise whole programs from the bill.
+Despite the haircut, Democrats have avoided hard decisions by simply scaling back time horizons and funding levels rather than excising whole programs from the bill.

-What Manchin wants in terms of permanency would require making those hard decisions — cutting major pieces that disappoint virtually every other Democrat, as well as the unions, advocacy groups and other interests who have counted on attaching their priorities to this bill.
+What Manchin wants in terms of permanency would require making those hard decisions — cutting major pieces that disappoint virtually every other Democrat, as well as the unions, advocacy groups and other interests that have counted on attaching their priorities to this bill.

-Manchin’s views on the Child Tax Credit will be particularly hard for other Democrats to swallow.
-Many of them, such as Rep. Rosa L. DeLauro (D-Conn.) and Sen. Michael F. Bennet (D-Colo.) have touted the revolutionary decision, embedded in the American Rescue Plan passed in March, to convert the credit into a universal monthly cash benefit as a major advance for the nation on par with Medicare and Social Security.
+Manchin’s views on the child tax credit will be particularly hard for other Democrats to swallow.
+Many of them, such as Rep. Rosa L. DeLauro (Conn.) and Sen. Michael F. Bennet (Colo.) have touted the revolutionary decision, embedded in the American Rescue Plan passed in March, to convert the credit into a universal monthly cash benefit as a major advance for the nation on par with Medicare and Social Security.

-That program has now expired, and Manchin has shown no interest in restoring it, preferring to revert to the previous structure where parents only receive the credit when they file their taxes each year.
+That program has now expired, and Manchin has shown no interest in restoring it, preferring to revert to the previous structure in which parents receive the credit when they file their taxes each year.
 Giving up on an extension at Manchin’s behest will be hard — perhaps impossible — for the other 270 congressional Democrats to swallow.

 What is Manchin’s motivation here?